 Geometries

-How geometries are handled in the Tilebox python client.
+How geometries are handled in the Tilebox Python client.

-Opendata dataset, that contains geometries.
+Opendata dataset, which contains geometries.

 Shapely